Jurisprudence Module

 • Self-Regulation

-• Health Professions Act and Licensed Practical Nurses Profession Regulation
+• Health Professions Act and the Licensed Practical Nurse and Health Care Aide Profession Regulation

 • Continuing competence